LispEngineer/EthernetRepeater/README.md

   * So it seems the low nibble is CORRECT and the high nibble wrong in the 1000 receiver.
-    Low nibble is the data sampled at the high edge of the RX clock, and high nibble is sampled at the low edge of the RX clock (see RGMII 2.0 Spec section 3, Table 1, on the "RD" signal: "In RGMII mode, bits 3:0 on ↑ of RXC, bits 7:4 on ↓ of RXC"
+    Low nibble is the data sampled at the high edge of the RX clock, and high nibble is sampled at the low edge of the RX clock.
+See RGMII 2.0 Spec section 3, Table 1, on the "RD" signal: "In RGMII mode, bits 3:0 on ↑ of RXC, bits 7:4 on ↓ of RXC".
     * So it seems it's a DDR sample timing error!

 * Timing analyzer does not like the CRC generator running at 125MHz; compiling gives a Critical Warning